Douglas MacArthur: South to the Naktong, North to the Yalu

 On 25 June 1950, North Korea invaded South Korea, starting the Korean War.
 The United Nations Security Council passed in quick succession Resolution 82, Resolution 83, Resolution 84 and Resolution 85 which authorized a United Nations Command (UNC) force to assist South Korea.
 The UN empowered the American government to select a commander, and the Joint Chiefs of Staff unanimously recommended MacArthur.
 He therefore became commander-in-chief of the UNC, while remaining SCAP in Japan and Commander-in-Chief, Far East.
 All South Korean forces were placed under his command.
 As they retreated before the North Korean onslaught, MacArthur received permission to commit U.S. ground forces.
 All the first units to arrive could do was trade men and ground for time, falling back to the Pusan Perimeter.
 By the end of August, the crisis subsided.
 North Korean attacks on the perimeter had tapered off.
 While the North Korean force numbered 88,000 troops, Lieutenant General Walton Walker's Eighth Army now numbered 180,000, and he had more tanks and artillery pieces.

-In 1949, the Chairman of the Joint Chiefs of Staff, General of the Army Omar Bradley, had predicted that "large scale combined amphibious operations ... will never occur again", but by July 1950, MacArthur was planning just such an operation.
+In 1949, the chairman of the Joint Chiefs of Staff, General of the Army Omar Bradley, had predicted that "large scale combined amphibious operations ... will never occur again", but by July 1950, MacArthur was planning just such an operation.
 MacArthur compared his plan with that of General James Wolfe at the Battle of the Plains of Abraham, and brushed aside the problems of tides, hydrography and terrain.
 In September, despite lingering concerns from superiors, MacArthur's soldiers and Marines made a successful landing at Inchon, deep behind North Korean lines.
 Launched with naval and close air support, the landing outflanked the North Koreans, recaptured Seoul and forced them to retreat northward in disarray.
 Visiting the battlefield on 17 September, MacArthur surveyed six T-34 tanks that had been knocked out by Marines, ignoring sniper fire around him, except to note that the North Korean marksmen were poorly trained.

+MacArthur was informed about the massacres of thousands of alleged communists and communist sympathizers by South Korean forces in the summer of 1950, but, following long-established State Department policy, he described it as an "internal matter."
+The Associated Press conducted extensive archival research and found documents classified "secret" and "filed away" by the Pentagon and State Department in Washington, that had indicated that MacArthur made no attempts to curb the summary mass killings.